INTI-CMNB/kicad_debian/README.md

     ghcr.io/inti-cmnb/kicad7_debian:latest kicad
 ```

-Various script examples are included.
+Various script examples are included in this repo.

 The images are used to create KiBot images that you can find in the [kicad_auto](https://github.com/INTI-CMNB/kicad_auto) project.